LargitData — Enterprise Intelligence & Risk AI Platform

 Mainstream On-Premise AI Solutions Overview and Comparison

-Product Type Enterprise All-in-One Solution Open-Source Local LLM Tool Open-Source High-Performance Inference Engine Open-Source AI API Server Hugging Face Inference Engine
+Product Type Enterprise All-in-One Solution Open-Source Local LLM Tool Open-Source High-Performance Inference Engine Open-Source AI API Server Open-source high-performance inference engine, strong at prefix caching

-Target Users Enterprise IT and Business Teams Developers and Individual Users AI Engineers and Research Teams Developers and Small Teams ML Engineers and Platform Teams
+Target Users Enterprise IT and Business Teams Developers and Individual Users AI Engineers and Research Teams Developers and Small Teams AI platform teams and multi-turn conversational services

-Deployment Complexity Low (includes professional deployment service) Low (single-command installation) Medium-High (requires GPU environment configuration) Medium (Docker deployment) Medium-High (requires Hugging Face ecosystem knowledge)
+Deployment Complexity Low (includes professional deployment service) Low (single-command installation) Medium-High (requires GPU environment configuration) Medium (Docker deployment) Medium-High (requires GPU environment configuration)

-Hardware Integration Includes pre-optimized GPU hardware Bring your own hardware Bring your own hardware (NVIDIA GPU) Bring your own hardware (CPU supported) Bring your own hardware (NVIDIA GPU)
+Hardware Integration Includes pre-optimized GPU hardware Bring your own hardware Bring your own hardware (primarily NVIDIA GPUs, with AMD deployments in production) Bring your own hardware (CPU supported) Bring your own hardware (primarily NVIDIA GPUs, with AMD deployments in production)

 Knowledge Base / RAG Built-in Requires self-integration Requires self-integration Partial support Requires self-integration

-Multi-Account Management Full (access control, audit logs, monitoring) None Basic monitoring Basic API management Basic monitoring
+Multi-Account Management Built-in (permissions, audit, monitoring) Not built in; must be set up separately Basic monitoring Basic API management Basic monitoring

 Multi-Model Support Supports concurrent multi-model management Supports switching between multiple models Single-model high-performance serving Supports multi-model API Single-model high-performance serving